Skip to main content

 Trim the baby gem, halve lengthways, then thinly slice.

-In a medium bowl, mix together the sugar and olive oil for the dressing (see pantry for both amounts) and a good squeeze of lemon juice.
+In a medium bowl, mix together the olive oil and sugar for the dressing (see pantry for both amounts) and a good squeeze of lemon juice.
 Season with salt and pepper.
+This is your dressing.

 3